Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 |---|---|---|---|---|

-Spend: $5 per day to your renter farm, about $150 per month.
-Cadence: one lead magnet post weekly, one email every other week.
-Audience rule: use renter-heavy geography, content engagement, opt-in behavior, and where-allowed retargeting.
-Guardrail: do not target by protected characteristics.
+Spend about $5 per day in the renter farm.
+Publish one lead magnet post weekly and send one email every other week.
+Use geography, content engagement, opt-in behavior, and permitted retargeting.
+Never target by protected characteristics.

-Spend: $15 per day, about $450 per month, plus a landing page build.
-Cadence: one email weekly for 4 weeks, then every other week.
-Audience rule: prioritize geography first, then retarget engaged visitors where allowed.
-Guardrail: scale only after the offer produces qualified replies.
+Spend about $15 per day plus the landing-page build.
+Send weekly for four weeks, then every other week.
+Prioritize geography first and retarget engaged visitors where allowed.
+Scale only after the offer produces qualified replies.

 Track pipeline health the same way you track a listing.
 You want steady inflow, steady engagement, and a clean signal before you spend more.